TimotheeMathieu/Adaptive_stopping_MC_RL/scripts/README.md

   - ...
 ...
 ```
-The directory `evaluations` in this repository contains all the information necessary to reproduce the AdaStop decision plots.
+The directory `experiments` in this repository contains all the information necessary to reproduce the AdaStop decision plots.

 Additionally, there are more options to control the elements of the plot: